Iron ore: Silicon

-The major effect of silicon is to promote the formation of grey iron.
+The significant effect of silicon is to promote the formation of grey iron.
 Grey iron is less brittle and easier to finish than white iron.
-It is preferred for casting purposes for this reason. reported that silicon also reduces shrinkage and the formation of blowholes, lowering the number of bad castings.
+It is preferred for casting purposes for this reason.
+British metallurgist Thomas Turner reported that silicon also reduces shrinkage and the formation of blowholes, lowering the number of bad castings.
+However, too much silicon present in the iron leads to increased brittleness and moderate hardness.

 Phosphorus

-Phosphorus (P) has four major effects on iron: increased hardness and strength, lower solidus temperature, increased fluidity, and cold shortness.
+Phosphorus (P) has four significant effects on iron: increased hardness and strength, lower solidus, improved fluidity, and cold shortness.
 Depending on the use intended for the iron, these effects are either good or bad.
 Bog ore often has a high phosphorus content.

-The strength and hardness of iron increases with the concentration of phosphorus.
-0.05% phosphorus in wrought iron makes it as hard as medium carbon steel.
-High phosphorus iron can also be hardened by cold hammering.
+The strength and hardness of iron increase with the concentration of phosphorus.
+0.05% phosphorus in wrought iron makes it as hard as medium-carbon steel.
+High-phosphorus iron can also be hardened by cold hammering.
 The hardening effect is true for any concentration of phosphorus.
-The more phosphorus, the harder the iron becomes and the more it can be hardened by hammering.
+The more phosphorus, the harder the iron becomes, and the more it can be hardened by hammering.
 Modern steel makers can increase hardness by as much as 30%, without sacrificing shock resistance by maintaining phosphorus levels between 0.07 and 0.12%.
-It also increases the depth of hardening due to quenching, but at the same time also decreases the solubility of carbon in iron at high temperatures.
-This would decrease its usefulness in making blister steel (cementation), where the speed and amount of carbon absorption is the overriding consideration.
+It also increases the depth of hardening due to quenching, but at the same time, it also decreases the solubility of carbon in iron at high temperatures.
+This would reduce its usefulness in making blister steel (cementation), where the speed and amount of carbon absorption are the overriding considerations.

-The addition of phosphorus has a down side.
-At concentrations higher than 0.2% iron becomes increasingly cold short, or brittle at low temperatures.
+The addition of phosphorus has a downside.
+At concentrations higher than 0.2%, iron becomes increasingly cold short or brittle at low temperatures.
 Cold short is especially important for bar iron.
 Although bar iron is usually worked hot, its uses often require it to be tough, bendable, and resistant to shock at room temperature.
-A nail that shattered when hit with a hammer or a carriage wheel that broke when it hit a rock would not sell well.
+A nail that shatters when hit with a hammer or a carriage wheel that breaks when it hits a rock would not sell well.
 High enough concentrations of phosphorus render any iron unusable.
 The effects of cold shortness are magnified by temperature.
-Thus, a piece of iron that is perfectly serviceable in summer, might become extremely brittle in winter.
+Thus, a piece of iron that is perfectly serviceable in summer might become extremely brittle in winter.
 There is some evidence that during the Middle Ages the very wealthy may have had a high-phosphorus sword for summer and a low-phosphorus sword for winter.